ricardocrescenti/flutter-useful-classes/README.md

 # Useful Classes

-Package with useful classes to assist in creating other features and applications.
+Package with useful classes to assist in creating other packages and applications.

 - **[Introduction](#introduction)**
 - **[How to Install](#how-to-install)**